Soroushq/Soroushq/README.md

 - 👋 Hi, I’m @Soroushq
 - 👀 I’m interested in Learning new skilss
-- I'm an AI Prompt Engineer/Front-End Dev with Angular | React
+- I'm an AI Prompt Engineer/Front-End Dev with Angular | React (Therfore JavaScript & TypeScript & a bit of Python)
 - and tools like Vite | Axios | TailwindCss | Material Design | ChatGPT | Claude | Poe